Food businesses must register their business with their local council and comply with food law.

 Food hygiene regulations

-Food hygiene regulations set out the hygiene requirements for all aspects of your business and require you to make sure that:
+Food hygiene regulations set out the hygiene requirements for all aspects of your business.
+You will need to make sure that:

 - your establishments meet hygiene standards